 Software documentation and planning in less than 11 minutes

-We don’t recommend composing SRS for the entire solution before the development kick-off, but you should document the requirements for every feature before building it.
+We don’t recommend composing them for the entire solution before the development kick-off, but you should document the requirements for every feature before building it.
 Once you receive the initial user feedback, you can update the document.

-SRS must include the following sections:
+PRD and SRS must include the following sections:

+Purpose.
 Definitions, system overview, and background.

+Overall description.
 Assumptions, constraints, business rules, and product vision.

+Specific requirements.
 System attributes, functional requirements, and database requirements.

-It’s essential to make the SRS clear and comprehensible for all stakeholders.
+It’s essential to make the docs clear and comprehensible for all stakeholders.
 Use templates with visuals that help structure the information and make it more understandable.
 If you have requirements stored in other document formats, provide a link to them so readers can find the needed information.

 Example: If you’d like to see an actual document, here’s a downloadable SRS example created at Michigan State University.
 It includes all points mentioned above plus use cases to illustrate product parts.
 Or you can also use our SRS template below.